Caption: Mdm Sumam (right) with TOUCH’s occupational therapist Ms Brenda Yap.

 “Mdm Sumam is someone who knows what she wants in life.
 She is a highly motivated individual who is always willing to listen to feedback and suggestions on how to get better.
 She is very disciplined in her home exercises and always looks forward to her therapy sessions,” said Ms Brenda Yap, Occupational Therapist, TOUCH Home Care.

-After three months of therapy, Mdm Sumam could walk steadily to [email protected] 433 and Chong Boon Market.
-Now, she is also able to manage housework chores on her own.
+After three months of therapy, Mdm Sumam could walk steadily to [email protected] 433, Chong Boon Market and other places in her neighbourhood.
+She has also regained her confidence to manage housework chores on her own.